tibordp/terraform-hcloud-dualstack-k8s/README.md

 ## Using Hetzner Cloud private networks

 This module can be configured to use Hetzner Cloud private networks by specifying `use_hcloud_network`, `hcloud_network_id` and `hcloud_subnet_id` variables.
-In this case native routing will be used for IPv4 traffic and Wigglenet overlay will only be used for IPv6 traffic.
+In this case native routing will be used for IPv4 traffic and Wigglenet overlay will only be used for IPv6 traffic (Hetnzer private networks are IPv4-only).
 Note that Hetzner private networks [are not encrypted](https://docs.hetzner.com/cloud/networks/faq#is-traffic-inside-hetzner-cloud-networks-encrypted), just segregated.

 See [example](./examples/private_network.tf) for more details.